eladmeidar/SimpleStateMachine/README.md

 ## Usage

-__SimpleStateMachine__ provides an easy interface to add states and transitions:
+__SimplerStateMachine__ provides an easy interface to add states and transitions:

 ### Declaration